hy-tira/spring-2024/hashtable.md

 $$18$$ | $$7 \cdot 18 \bmod 10 = 6$$
 $$30$$ | $$7 \cdot 30 \bmod 10 = 0$$

-Thus the elements are located in the hash table as follows:
+Thus the hash table as follows after the additions:

 Location | $$0$$ | $$1$$ | $$2$$ | $$3$$ | $$4$$ | $$5$$ | $$6$$ | $$7$$ | $$8$$ | $$9$$
 Elements | $$30$$ | -- | -- | $$9$$ | $$2$$ | $$5$$ | $$18$$ | -- | $$4$$ | --